The Belle Game: History

-In the summer of 2009, Andrea Lo, Alex Andrew and Adam Nanji got together to play a single performance at Vancouver's Railway Club.
-Lo and Nanji had grown up together and played as a duo before; Nanji and Andrew were at McGill University together.
-As a trio, they saw their potential as a team, added Cook, Lee and former Tegan and Sara drummer Rob Chursinoff and started writing.
-Their EP The Inventing Letters, was released in late 2009.
-The EP was well-received.
+In the summer of 2009, Adam Nanji, Alex Andrew, and Andrea Lo got together to play a single performance at Vancouver's Railway Club performing Nanji's own solo songs as a trio.
+Andrew and Nanji had grown up and played music together since elementary school; Nanji and Lo had met in rock band class in high school.
+As a trio, they saw their potential, creating the Inventing Letters EP, released in late 2009.
+The EP was well received.
 It got regular airplay on CBC radio, the song "Tiny Fires" was chosen as Song of the Day by The Province newspaper, and won the Fan Favorite award on CHLG-FM/Shore 104.3FM's Summer Search.
-The video for "Shoulders & Turns" earned them a feature spot on MuchMusic’s The Wedge.
+The video for "Shoulders & Turns" earned them a feature spot on MuchMusic's The Wedge.
+Nanji, wanting to perform during his time away from home at McGill University, met Jones, who was soon adopted as a core member shortly after founding in 2009; they added Cook and former Tegan and Sara drummer Rob Chursinoff in 2010 and kept writing.
 In July 2011, they were part of Summer Live, the festival celebrating Vancouver's 125th birthday.

-In 2011, they released their second EP, Sleep to Grow, which was co-produced by David Carswell. and placed in the top-20 for the funding program, the Peak Performance Project.
+In 2011, complete with 6 members now, they released their second EP, Sleep to Grow, which was co-produced by David Carswell, and placed in the top-20 for the funding program, the Peak Performance Project.
 They opened for Gotye, Karkwa and Said the Whale, played the Squamish Valley Music Festival and, in 2011 and 2012, played the Rifflandia Music Festival and were selected to travel across Canada with Tracks on Tracks, a recording project of Green Couch Sessions, CBC Radio and Via Rail.